VisualText/llm/README.md

 ## Local LLMs

-Using locally availble LLMs like Ollama allow for prompting local LLMs to generate NL responses that can be read by NLP++ analazers, transform them into NLP++ dictionaries (dict files) and knowledge bases (kbb files).
+Using locally available LLMs like Ollama allow for prompting local LLMs to generate NL responses that can be read by NLP++ analazers, transform them into NLP++ dictionaries (dict files) and knowledge bases (kbb files).